Read in:

 Write your own

-If you run a trip2g base, give it its own initialize note.
+If you run a trip2g base, give it its own initialize instructions note.
 Lead with what the base is, teach the search then toc_path then expand loop, show one worked example with a real note id, and write the guardrails from your tools' real failure paths.
 Keep it tight; a cheap model degrades under a wall of text.
 The full recipe, with the shadowing gotchas and a live validation checklist, is in the dev note docs/dev/mcp_instructions_guide.md (ships with the instructions note itself).